realXiaochen/Data_Analysis_Titanic/README.md

 # Data_Analysis_Titanic
 - This project serves as a demonstration of basic numpy, panda, and sklearn skill.
-- Accuracy can be improved given more time.
+- Accuracy can be improved if more complex model is used.
+-

-## Source
+## Data
-The titanic dataset
+- The famous titanic dataset
 - Feature: information about passengers
 - Label: survive or not